auth0/docs/articles/architecture-scenarios/application/mobile-api.md

 ![Create Client](/media/articles/architecture-scenarios/mobile-api/create-client.png)

 That's it for now.
-When we are done with the Mobile app implementation we will revisit the dashboard and this Client's settings to make some changes in its configuration.
+When we are done with the mobile app implementation we will revisit the dashboard and this Client's settings to make some changes in its configuration.

 ## Inside the Implementation